The Lambrechts-Stanley Model of Configuration Spaces: From the model to forms via graphs

-The $\EE^{0}$ page of the spectral sequence associated to this previous filtration is isomorphic as a module to $\Graphs_{A}$.
-Under this isomorphism the differential $d^{0}$ is equal to $d_{A} + d'_{\mathrm{contr}}$, where $d_{A}$ is the internal differential coming from $A$ and $d'_{\mathrm{contr}}$ is the part of the differential that contracts all edges but dead ends. \end{lemma} \begin{proof} If $\Gamma \in \Graphs_{A}(U)$ is the graph with no edges and no internal vertices, then it lives in filtration level $-\#U$.
+\begin{proof} Let $\Gamma$ be an internally connected (Definition~\ref{def:internally}) reduced graph.
+If $\Gamma \in \Graphs^{\varepsilon}_{A}(U)$ is the graph with no edges and no internal vertices, then it lives in filtration level $-\#U$.
 Adding edges can only increase the filtration.
 Since we consider reduced graphs (i.e.\ no internal components), each time we add an internal vertex (decreasing the filtration) we must add at least one edge (bringing it back up).
 By induction on the number of internal vertices, each graph is of filtration at least $-\#U$.

 Let us now prove that the differential preserves the filtration and check which parts remain on the associated graded complex.
-The internal differential $d_{A}$ doesn't change either the number of edges nor the number of vertices and so keeps the filtration constant.
+The internal differential $d_{A}$ does not change either the number of edges nor the number of vertices and so keeps the filtration constant.
 The contracting part $d_{\mathrm{contr}}$ of the differential decreases both by exactly one, and so keeps the filtration constant too.

 The splitting part $d_{\mathrm{split}}$ of the differential removes one edge.
-If the resulting graph is still connected, then nothing else changes and this decreases the filtration by exactly $1$.
-Otherwise, it means that a whole internal component $\gamma$ was connected to the rest of the graph by a single edge, and then split off and identified with a number.
-If $\gamma$ has a single vertex labeled by $a$ (i.e.\ we split a dead end), then this number is $\varepsilon(a)$, and the filtration is kept constant.
+If the resulting graph is still connected, then nothing else changes and the filtration is decreased exactly by $1$.
+If the resulting graph is not connected, then we get an internal component $\gamma$ which was connected to the rest of the graph by a single edge, and was then split off and identified with a number in the process.
+If $\gamma$ has a single vertex labeled by $a$ (i.e.\ we split an edge connected to a univalent vertex), then this number is $\varepsilon(a)$, and the filtration is kept constant.
 Otherwise, the summand is zero (and so the filtration is obviously preserved).

 In all cases, the differential preserves the filtration, and so we get a filtered chain complex.
-On the associated graded complex, the only remaining parts of the differential are $d_{A}$, $d_{\mathrm{contr}}$, and the part that splits off dead ends.
-But by the proof of \Cref{prop.mph-2} this last part cancels out with the part that contracts the dead ends. \end{proof}
+On the associated graded complex, the only remaining parts of the differential are $d_{A}$, $d_{\mathrm{contr}}$, and the part that splits off edges connected to univalent vertices.
+But by the proof of Proposition~\ref{prop.mph-2} this last part cancels out with the part that contracts these edges connected to univalent vertices. \end{proof}